Treena Arinzeh: Research and career

 Arinzeh worked for Baltimore, Maryland-based Osiris Therapeutics as a product development engineer.
 In 2001, she returned to academia and started working at the New Jersey Institute of Technology (NJIT) in Newark, New Jersey, where she founded the first Tissue Engineering and Applied Biomaterials Laboratory at NJIT in the fall of 2001.
 She was at NJIT until 2022 as a Distinguished Professor of Biomedical Engineering.
 She joined Columbia University as a Professor in Biomedical Engineering in 2022.
-She has published over 60 journal articles, conference proceedings, and book chapters.

 Her current research focuses on systematic studies of the effect of biomaterial properties on stem cell differentiation.
 She is known for discovering that mixing stem cells with scaffolding allows regeneration of bone growth and the repair of tissue damage.

 She discovered that one person's stem cells could be implanted in another person without causing an adverse immune response.
 In 2018, she received an QED award to work on the recovery time and cost patients experience after bone grafting procedures.

 She was nominated by the Governor of Connecticut to the Connecticut Stem Cell Research Advisory Committee.

 She is a fellow of the American Institute for Medical and Biological Engineering (AIMBE), the Biomedical Engineering Society (BMES)., and the National Academy of Inventors (NAI).

-She is currently a co-PI and the Director of Broadening Participation of the NSF Science and Technology Center on Engineering Mechano-Biology, which is a multi-institutional center with the University of Pennsylvania and Washington University in St. Louis.
+She is a co-PI of the NSF Science and Technology Center on Engineering Mechano-Biology, which is a multi-institutional center with the University of Pennsylvania and Washington University in St. Louis.

-In addition, Arinzeh actively tries to increase representation of minority students in biomedical engineering by being a mentor as part of the Project Seeds program supported by the American Chemical Society.
-Every summer, she invites 40 to 50 teens from under-represented groups to her lab to learn about engineering and her research.
+In addition, Arinzeh is a mentor in the ACS Project Seeds program supported by the American Chemical Society.
+Every summer, she mentors high school students to learn about engineering and her research.

 In 2018, Arinzeh was selected to be a Judge for Nature scientific journal's newly created Innovating Science Panel Award.

+Her accomplishments have been highlighted in various newspaper articles, journals, Black Issues in Higher Education, and Essence Magazine.
+She has been recognized in a Congressional Record by the U.S House of Representatives.